 The opportunities to apply robotics and artificial intelligence within the global supply chain are vast.
-Among these, robotic process automation (RPA) is a key element of supply chain automation that is moving the industry toward efficiency and productivity goals.
+Among these, robotic process automation (RPA) in supply chain management is a key element of supply chain automation.

-RPA in supply chain management can be applied to virtually any task, comparable to using a smart assistant in a global platform.
+RPA can be applied to virtually any task, comparable to using a smart assistant in a global platform.

 1. RPA in Supply Chain Management Enables True Exception-Based Administration

-The premise behind RPA in transportation management is simple: it mirrors actions based on historic and real-time data to replicate the human motions of using a supply chain management platform.
+The premise behind RPA in transportation management is simple.
+It mirrors actions based on historic and real-time data to replicate the human motions of using a supply chain management platform.

-As further explained by Carrie White of FreightWaves, “Robotic process automation (RPA) is an intelligent automation software that uses machine learning, natural language processing and artificial intelligence to mimic the rote tasks a human performs on a daily basis, whether it’s reading email or quoting rates.
+Explained by Carrie White of FreightWaves, “Robotic process automation (RPA) is an intelligent automation software that uses machine learning, natural language processing and artificial intelligence to mimic the rote tasks a human performs on a daily basis, whether it’s reading email or quoting rates.
 Eventually, RPA technology could provide every broker an assistant to perform lower-level tasks so they can focus on high-level strategy.”

 A third application of RPA in transportation management involves customer service.

 It’s important to also define customer service in two ways.
 The first form is customer service for the shipment end user.
 RPA is able to handle status inquiries, complaints, returns management authorizations, and more.

 On the other hand, RPA in supply chain can be leveraged by freight management partners, including brokers, forwarders, and other logistics service providers.
 RPA can measure performance of team members, reduce delays in booking freight, and conserve resources.